-Both Benign and malignant tumours are common in cervix.
-Cervix is the site of lesions that include cervical dysplasia and carcinoma in situ (cervical intraepithelial neoplasia (CIN), also termed as squamous intraepithelial lesions (SIL)).
+Both Benign and malignant tumours are common in the cervix.
+Cervix is the site of lesions that include cervical dysplasia and carcinoma in situ, cervical intraepithelial neoplasia (CIN), also termed as squamous intraepithelial lesions (SIL).

-Microscopically: most of polyps are endocervical polyps which may show squamous metaplasia, stroma of polyp is composed of fibrous tissue with inflammatory infiltrate with dilated mucus secreting glands.
+Microscopically: Most of the polyps are endocervical polyps which may show squamous metaplasia, the stroma of polyp is composed of fibrous tissue with inflammatory infiltrate with dilated mucus-secreting glands.

-(1)Women with cervical cancer , has several risk factors:
+(1)Women with cervical cancer have several risk factors:

 - Early age of sexual activity.

 - Potential role of high risk male sexual partner such as promiscuous male having multiple sexual partners.

 (2) Women having persistent HIV infection or have another cofactor such as cigarette smoking or immunodeficiency.

 (3) Circulating tumour specific antigens and antibodies to virus-specific antigens are identified on tumour cells.